slee7246/saeheel2.github.io/content/posts.md

 # STAT 385

-I'm taking STAT 385 class because I need to get my Data Science Certificate.
+I'm taking STAT 385 class for my Data Science Certification!

+Here's something about R that I was not familiar with: vectorizing.
 I first didn't like vectorizing because that was just not how I think.
 Since I started coding 5-6 years ago, I was always taught that short and good loops were the best, but you want to avoid that in R!
 I know. *Shocking*.

 So here's some code that prints names with 8 or more letters in them: